 Neonatal intensive care units (NICUs)

-Each year our four NICUs care for hundreds of babies who are premature or low birth weight or have medical problems such as immature lungs or other health issues.
-We provide different levels of care at each of our Main Line Health hospitals.
+Each year our four NICUs care for hundreds of babies supporting premature or low birth weight, immature lungs or other health conditions that require special attention.
+We provide specialized care at each of our Main Line Health hospitals, including CHOP neonatal providers with the latest care protocols — resulting in the best outcomes.

 There are some instances in which babies with specific conditions may need a higher level of care.
-This would require them to be transferred to another Main Line Health hospital, or to Nemours/Alfred I. duPont Hospital for Children or to another children's hospital.
+This would require them to be transferred to another Main Line Health hospital or to CHOP.

 Cord blood banking